gallowayevan/nursingfront/content/briefs/regions_brief.md

 settings are also projected to have shortfalls relative to the size of their projected workforce.

-**Table 1.
-Projected Registered Nurse Workforce Shortages, Northwest AHEC Region in 2033 by Setting**
+{{< tablewrapper source="Source: NC Nursecast. https://ncnursecast.unc.edu/" title="Table 1.
+Projected Registered Nurse Workforce Shortages, Northwest AHEC Region in 2033 by Setting">}}

 | **Setting**                                | **Difference between Projected Supply/Demand in 2033** | **% Difference between Projected Supply/Demand** |
 |:-------------------------------------------|-------------------------------------------------------:|-------------------------------------------------:|